 Yachts that depart daily from the malecón offer afternoon, sunset and moonlight cruises around Acapulco Bay.
 Tickets can be purchased through local travel agencies.
 Lunch or dinner, music and dancing are usually part of the package.
 Glass-bottom boat tours to Roqueta Island depart from Caleta Beach and several other waterfront locations; check with a travel agency or your hotel for more information.

-Special EventsThe Acapulco Fair (Feria de Acapulco) sets up near the Convention Center the week before Christmas and lasts through the week after New Year's Day.
-This family-oriented event features carnival rides and games as well as hordes of vendors.
+Acapulco EventsThe Acapulco Fair (Feria de Acapulco) sets up near the Convention Center the week before Christmas and lasts through the week after New Year's Day.
+Those looking for fun things to do with kids will enjoy this event, which features carnival rides and games as well as hordes of vendors.

 The Abierto Mexicano Telcel tennis tournament, held in late February or March, draws players from around the world.
 It takes place at The Fairmont Acapulco Princess hotel.

 The year's greatest influx of visitors is during Holy Week and the week after, marked by several religious observances.
 Many local businesses close, and the city becomes so crowded that some people sleep on the beach.
-Those wishing to visit during this time should make reservations far in advance.
+If you're planning your trip during this time, make reservations far in advance.

-For music lovers the Festival Acapulco (Acafest), which takes place in May, draws participants from many countries.
-The offerings encompass everything from top-of-the-charts pop to traditional boleros, and are performed by orchestras, bands, trios and individual artists.
+For music lovers, the Festival Acapulco (Acafest) in May draws participants from many countries.
+The offerings include everything from top-of-the-charts pop to traditional boleros, and are performed by orchestras, bands, trios and individual artists.
 Concerts are given at the Acapulco International Center, the Plaza de Toros bullring and at beaches, hotels and other open-air spots around the city.

 The Virgin of Guadalupe is the focus of a nationwide pilgrimage on Dec.
 12 to the Basilica of Our Lady of Guadalupe in Mexico City.
-In Acapulco this major religious observance is celebrated with particular exuberance in the form of street dances and general merriment.
+In Acapulco this major religious observance is celebrated with street dances.
 Acapulco closes out the year with a huge party on New Year's Eve (Fiesta de Fin de Año), highlighted by fireworks exploding over Acapulco Bay.